 Your hall is the place where you can kick your shoes off and truly be at home.
 At UNE, we understand that where you live and with whom you live are important parts of college life.
 Residential and commuter life are a vibrant part of our on-campus community — living, working, studying, and playing here, you won't miss a beat.

-Five residence halls — Assisi, Avila, Padua, Siena, Featherman, and Frederick — are reserved for first-year students only.
+Five residence halls — Assisi, Avila, Padua, Siena, and Featherman — are reserved for first-year students only.
 Upperclassmen live in suite-style arrangements in Champlain, Sokokis, East, and West Halls.
+Frederick Hall may house returning, transfer, or new students.

 There are many ways to get involved in residential life.
 Take part in events and programs, become a Resident Advisor, and contribute your ideas as a member of the Residential Student Life Association.
 Our sense of community will make you feel at home while here at school.